Arvagh: Bus

 Whartons Travel operate bus route 975 on behalf of the National Transport Authority.
 It serves the village six times a day (not Sundays) providing services to Longford via Drumlish and Cavan.
 Bus Éireann route 465, (Carrigallen-Killashandra-Cavan) serves the village on Tuesday.

 Rail

 Arva Road railway station on the erstwhile Killashandra branch was the nearest station to Arvagh.
 Nowadays bus route 975 provides a link to Longford railway station.

 Angling

 The Arvagh area has numerous angling sites such as Garty Lough, Hollybank Lake, Gulladoo Lake, Guiniken Lake and Rockfield Lake.
 The Arvagh International Fishing Festival takes place in Arvagh every September.

+Sport

+Arva St Patrick's is the local Gaelic Athletic Association club.